SEAN: There’s still not a great deal of manga out for this final week of the year, but there’s a bit more than last week. Let’s see what we’ve got.

 MICHELLE: I was always kind of intrigued by this one, but never actually read it.

 ANNA: I enjoyed the first couple volumes of this, nice to see it coming back!

 SEAN: Technically the title to this next series in North America is ‘O-Parts Hunter‘, but I really hate not referring to it by its original Japanese title, 666 Satan (can’t imagine why they changed it…).
 If the artist’s last name sounds familiar, there’s a reason: the creator is the younger twin brother of Naruto’s creator.
 666 Satan is well-told, if not particularly original.

 Lastly, all 9 volumes of The Record of a Fallen Vampire are available.
 A Shonen Gangan series by the creator of Spiral: Bonds of Reasoning, featuring vampires, there was precisely zero chance this would not get licensed by Viz, and there was precisely zero chance that, once given the opportunity, Yen would not make it available digitally.

-MICHELLE: Melinda, would you believe I talked about this series in our very first Off the Shelf column?
+MICHELLE: MJ, would you believe I talked about this series in our very first Off the Shelf column?
 I did!
 Here’s proof.

 SEAN: Do you plan to use your gift cards to get anything here?

 I read it long ago and my memories are a little fuzzy, but if it’s the series I think it is, Hands Off! was reasonably entertaining and does in fact turn into BL at the end.
 And I recently discovered that they also have Kyo Kara Maoh! and Mad Love Chase.
 Maybe they can be persuaded to translate more of KKM if it does well… However I’m most enthused by Viz’s (physical?) rescue of Maid Sama!; I’m surprised it took so long, that was a popular series.
 Don’t let the maid premise turn you off, the protag is pretty awesome.